ncatlab/nlab-content/pages/3/7/5/2/2573/content.md

 [^bellmach]: See [Bell-Machover 1977](#BellMach77), p.495.

 [^etcs]: It is possible, however, to augment a categorical set theory with a version of replacement if necessary as shown in ([Osius 1974](#Osius74), section 9) resulting in a system with the full strength of ZF.
+According to [McLarty (2004)](#McLarty04), Osius' ideas go back to discussions between Lawvere and the Berkeley logicians on reflection principles in 1963.
+McLarty's paper proposes another equivalent way to flesh out replacement categorically!

 Axioms of replacement and collection become useful, however, whenever [[recursion|recursively]] constructing a set that is 'larger' than any set known before: